 Pros

-- Stays sharp through nails, screws, and embedded hardware that kills standard blades
+- Carbide AX blades stay sharp through nails, screws, and embedded hardware that kills standard blades

 - Universal shank fits Milwaukee, DEWALT, Bosch, Makita, and all major saws